unittesting-nonpublic/viscount/README.md

 ```

 ## Docker Run
-Viscount can be called using Docker (executable without root privilege) as follows:
+Viscount can be called using Docker (container image - executable without root privilege) as follows:

 ```
 docker build -t viscount-image .